Ruby on Rails provides an excellent development ecosystem for building high performing web applications.

 Airbnb hosts offers from over 191+ countries having provided services to over 260 million people worldwide with the number of listings already surpassing 4 million.

-Some call CrunchBase the Wikipedia for startups – it's the ultimate go-to website if you want to find out who stands behind innovative companies or invest in the projects you love the most.
-It's powered by TechCrunch, one of the largest tech news portals.
+Some call Crunchbase the Wikipedia for startups – it's the ultimate go-to website if you want to find out who stands behind innovative companies or invest in the projects you love the most.
+Formerly powered by TechCrunch, one of the largest tech news portals.

-CrunchBase’s back end is written in Ruby on Rails, with Varnish for page caching.
+Crunchbase's back end was written on Ruby on Rails, with Varnish for page caching and has since evolved.

 Ask.fm is an interest-based social Q&A website and started as a place where users from around the globe ask anonymous questions to random people – responses can also be received anonymously.
 The site raised a lot of controversy caused by cyberbullying episodes due to this model of anonymity but has since changed to a registered profile model to combat this.